callumlocke/resource-embedder/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Test your code using [Grunt](http://gruntjs.com/).

+### Tasks

+When you're working on a specific module in `src`, e.g. `parse-file-size.coffee`, first run `grunt watch:parse-file-size` in a terminal and keep the window open.
+Then open `src/parse-file-size.coffee` and `test/parse-file-size_test.coffee` and work on them side-by-side.
+New test results will appear in the terminal whenever you save either file.

+You can also just do `grunt watch` to watch all modules at once and run all test files whenever anything changes.

 ## Release History
 _(Nothing yet)_